Knowing-Nature/kn-website/content/episode/39/gloucestershire-wildlife-trust/index.md

 {{<audio src="https://mcdn.podbean.com/mf/web/t973qs/Ep_39_-_Gloucestershire_wildlife_trust6ce02.mp3" >}}

-An interview with Lorna Fox - Head of Engagement and Learning at Gloucestershire wildlife trust
+An interview with Lorna Fox - Head of Engagement and Learning at Gloucestershire Wildlife Trust

-## About Gloucestershire wildlife trust
+## About Gloucestershire Wildlife Trust

-  * Manages around 60 sites in Gloucestershire, including Sites of Special Scientific INterest, and some Iron Age archaeological sites.
+  * Manages around 60 sites in Gloucestershire, including Sites of Special Scientific Interest, and some Iron Age archaeological sites.
   * Most sites are very wild and do not have a visitor centre, but are beautiful and environmentally significant sites.
   * Crickley Hill and Greystones Farm are Gateway sites, which feature more facilities like visitors centres and cafes.